NeilMcFarlane-gh/neilmcfarlane-gh.github.io/_teaching/bioinformatics_course.md

 location: "Leuven, Belgium"
 ---

-Part of the Masters in Bioinformatics course at KU Leuven is a class called Structural Bioinformatics, which consists of lectures and workshop sessions.
-In this course, I help in the workshop sessions where we learn how to gain biochemical insights into problems by viewing and analysing protein structural data.
+Part of the Masters in Bioinformatics course at KU Leuven is a class called Structural Bioinformatics, which consists of lectures and tutorial sessions.
+In this course, I help in the tutorial sessions where we learn how to gain biochemical insights into problems by viewing and analysing protein structural data.